girishso/rails-client-logger/README.md

 # What this is for?

-Rails engine to log from Client side (Browser) javascript to server.
+Rails engine to log from Client side (Browser) javascript to server log file.
 Makes a global javascript variable available, 'jsLogger', which provides a variety of safe logging functions e.g. jsLogger.debug(), jsLogger.error().

 There are 5 levels of logging: debug, info, warn, error and fatal.